-The laboratory parameters glucose, especially fasting plasma glucose, and HbA{1c}, which are approved for the diagnosis of diabetes, both have advantages and disadvantages.
-The advantages complement each other perfectly (> Tab.
+The laboratory parameters glucose, especially fasting plasma glucose, and HbA{1c}, which are approved for diabetes diagnosis, both have advantages and disadvantages.
+The advantages complement each other perfectly (▶ Tab.
 5).

 Quality assurance

 The internal quality control must be carried out every working day with suitable control material.
 Successful participation in external quality assurance is required once per quarter.